luanpotter/uno/first-player-matches.md

 ## First Player Decision Rule

 There is no consensus among on how to decide the first player.
-The official Mattel&trade; 's UNO&trade; guide, available [here](https://service.mattel.com/instruction_sheets/42001pr.pdf), says:
+The official Mattel&copy; 's UNO&reg; guide, available [here](https://service.mattel.com/instruction_sheets/42001pr.pdf), says:

 > The player to the left of the dealer plays first.